 There are two “Eclipse Months” each year.
 During each of these lunations either or both a solar eclipse (when the moon is between the sun and earth) or a lunar eclipse (when the earth is in between) can occur.
 This variability is due to the way the moon orbits the earth.
 The plane of the moon’s orbit is tilted by about 5° relative to the plane of the earth’s around the sun.
 The orientation of the plane is fixed.
 12 lunations is not exactly a year so the plane drifts relative to the earth.
 We all know that because the calendar date of the new moon varies from year to year.

-of the year is there a chance that the earth, sun, and moon will
+the year is there a chance that the earth, sun, and moon will properly

-properly align.
+align.
 At other times the crossing is not oriented correctly.
+The figure

-The figure at the left shows how the orbits of the moon and sun
+at the left shows how the orbits of the moon and sun intersect during

-2008 two solar eclipses will occur (Feb 7 and Aug 1) and two lunar
+two solar eclipses will occur (Feb 7 and Aug 1) and two lunar eclipses

-caveats is that the orbit of the moon is an ellipse not a circle.
-Thus
+is that the orbit of the moon is an ellipse not a circle.
+Thus the moon is

-the moon is sometimes closer and sometimes further away.
-If it is just
+sometimes closer and sometimes further away.
+If it is just slightly

-slightly further away the moon will not completely cover the brightest
+further away the moon will not completely cover the brightest parts of the

 While eclipse addicts such as myself only focus on the area of totality the shadow is more complex. than just a simple shadow.
 If you look at the shadow of your hand on a sunny day you will notice the edges are indistinct.